Rare Roosevelt Dimes Worth Money

 • Significance: Exceptionally low premier mintage of the Mercury dime from the Denver mint.

 • Value: Extremely rare and highly sought after by collectors.
 Coins in circulated, but good condition, can command up to $1,000.
-While graded Mint State 1916-D Mercury Dimes specimens can fetch over $35,000.
+While graded Mint State 1916-D Mercury Dimes can fetch over $35,000.

 1921 and 1921-D